itszeeshan/react-custom-hooks/README.md

 3. Make your changes and test them.
 4. Submit a pull request.

-## Shout Out:

-Thanks to [sergeyleschev](https://github.com/sergeyleschev) for creating such amazing hooks, support him the best you can because he is doing a great job!

 ## License

 This project is licensed under the MIT License.
 Check the [LICENSE](LICENSE) file for details.